 In the west, centuries of brainwashing have led to a situation where, although women no longer daily face a physically perilous existence, inequality lives on in other, often demeaning, ways.
 Although no longer in danger of being burnt as witches, being sold into servitude or (generally) forced into marriage, they are still way behind men when it comes to the labour market.
 It is comparatively recently that they have been allowed to train as front line troops in the army or join the clergy in the Church of England, and still encounter stiff resistance if they wish to do so.
 The Catholic Church still forbids them to hold any post and so we see an exodus of many ‘traditional’ members of the Church of England to the Catholic fold, which has enterprisingly created a ‘special’ niche for those who cannot bear to see women treated as equals.

-There are still comparatively few women in high-powered jobs, and those who are still struggle to earn pay similar to a man in a comparable job.
+There are still very few women in high-powered jobs, and those who are still struggle to earn pay similar to a man in a comparable job.
 Interestingly, the reason often given for that is that ‘market forces’ dictate these pay scales.
 This is, naturally, a male-dominated market.
 Women are vastly over-represented, however, in low-paid and part time jobs.